NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity 5 – Vernacular Architecture is Climate Response

-Now that you know a bit more about vernacular architecture, you may be surprised to learn that though it is old, it is also new.
-Vernacular architecture is sustainable not only because of its traditions and cultural importance heritage, it is exemplary of today’s ‘green building’ practices.
-Vernacular architecture is shelter in response to climate.
-People build buildings with thick walls with little openings, or windows, when it is very hot or very cold climate.
-Houses are built on stilts when there is a lot of rain or moisture on the ground.
-Buildings have sloped roofs in regions where there is a lot of snow and rain.
+Now that you know more about vernacular architecture, you may be surprised to learn that though it is old, it is also new.
+Vernacular architecture is sustainable not only because of its traditions and cultural importance heritage but also because it is exemplary of today’s ‘green building’ practices.
+Vernacular architecture is built to respond to the climate and availability of local materials.
+People build buildings with thick walls with little openings or windows in sweltering climates.
+In seaside communities with a lot of moisture in the ground, houses are raised on stilts.
+Buildings in regions with a lot of snow and rain usually have sloped roofs.
 How should your community build in response to weather?
-Make a list of five climate response strategies including material choice, roof shape, window size, and cross ventilation.
-You are on your way to becoming a 'green architect’.
+List five climate response strategies: material choice, roof shape, window size, and cross ventilation.
+You are on your way to becoming a 'green architect.’

 Review